The Art of a Media Plan: Direct Buys in a Programmatic World

 When programmatic advertising emerged in the late 2000s, marketers and digital advertising professionals jumped to take advantage.
 The appeal was straightforward; it replaced (comparatively expensive and inefficient) people with software, and let media buyers purchase an audience directly instead of making piecemeal purchases in spaces these audiences were likely to frequent.
 Expensive direct buy programs and the overly broad verticals provided by networks were brushed aside: with the robust models of programmatic media providers, the “right buy” became less about where the media was shown, and more about the data that fueled the powerful underlying algorithms.

 Concerns that surfaced were quickly addressed.
 Advertisers wanted more clarity on where their ads were appearing, as an open bidding system built around audiences rather than digital properties increased fraud and, in some instances, imperiled brand safety.
-In response, programmatic publishers began offering additional tactics like enhanced tracking, plus whitelists – a predefined list of sites ads will serve on – and blacklists – a list of sites to be avoided – that advertisers could access for an extra fee.
+In response, programmatic publishers began offering additional tactics like enhanced tracking, plus allowlists – a predefined list of sites ads will serve on – and blocklists – a list of sites to be avoided – that advertisers could access for an extra fee.
 These additions gave campaigns stronger boundaries and forced more transparent reporting.

 The ad buying process became automatized.
 You simply plugged in your audience, chose your data providers, entered your budget, then pressed play and monitored.
 The algorithms did the hard work while the advertiser sat in the driver’s seat, adjusting bids and tweaking targets based on performance.